jkyip/Mingar-Data-Analysis/README.md

 ### Note on File Paths

-All file paths should be relative to `sta303-final-project.Rmd` and in the form `data/filename` or `raw-data/filename`.
+All file paths should be relative to `sta303-final-project.Rmd` and in the form `raw-data/filename`.

 ## Guide to Raw Data